houcine200/simple_shell/README.md

 -Supports basic command-line operations like executing external programs.
 -Handles process creation and management using fork() and exec() functions.
 -Supports basic input/output redirection.

+Working on a programme shell that let us input commands shell and give us the same output as terminal linux shell.